Rajwrita/Zusa/content/pages/index.md

     image: /images/2.png
     image_alt: App preview
     content: >
       ##### Bridging the gap between the help and the need.
-The fundraiser which
+Zusa makes your
-      makes your shares count and generates money!
+      shares and views count, and generates money directly for the cause!
     actions: []
   - section_id: features
     type: section_features